Skip to content

 Illustration comparing AI patent writing tools vs hiring a human

-AI patent writing tools can generate text that sounds like a patent application.
-They are fast and inexpensive.
-But patent quality is not about sounding right.
-It is about covering the right structural features in the claims, anticipating how competitors will try to design around your invention, and building a specification that holds up during examination.
+Patent quality is not about generating text that sounds right.
+It is about covering the right structural features in the claims, anticipating how competitors will design around your invention, and building a specification that holds up when an examiner pushes back.

 At a Glance